MicrosoftDocs/dynamics365smb-docs/business-central/design-details-internal-warehouse-flows.md

 ---
 title: Design Details - Flows for Production, Assembly, and Jobs
-description: Learn about the flow between bins for picking components and putting away end items for assembly, production, or job orders.
+description: Learn about the flow between bins for picking components and putting away end items for assembly, production, or project orders.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bholtorf